-Produce from the half-acre garden, located near the Newell student apartments, also has been donated to the local food cupboard and sold at the village of Hamilton farmers market.
+Produce from the half-acre garden, located adjacent to Newell Apartment #4 on College Street, is served on campus and also donated to the local food cupboard .

 The garden concept originated in 2009 when members of the Class of 2012 and ENST 480 students Megan Cronin '10, Teddi Hofmann '10, Maria Kryachko '10, and Kate Pavelich '10 completed a feasibility report

 The concept was then presented to and supported by the Sustainability Council

 Many individuals and several student groups rallied to the cause.
 The student group Green Thumbs